libsdl-org/libtiff/doc/functions/libtiff.rst

     * - :c:func:`TIFFSetField`
       - set a tag's value in the current directory
     * - :c:func:`TIFFSetFileName`
-      - sets the file name in the tif-structure and returns the old file name
+      - sets the file name in the TIFF-structure and returns the old file name
     * - :c:func:`TIFFSetFileno`
       - overwrites a copy of the open file's I/O descriptor, and return previous value (refer to detailed description)
     * - :c:func:`TIFFSetMode`
-      - sets the ``libtiff`` open mode in the tif-structure and returns the old mode
+      - sets the ``libtiff`` open mode in the TIFF-structure and returns the old mode
     * - :c:func:`TIFFSetSubDirectory`
       - set the current directory
     * - :c:func:`TIFFSetTagExtender`
       - is used to register the merge function for user defined tags as an extender callback with ``libtiff``
     * - :c:func:`TIFFSetupStrips`
-      -
+      - setup  or reset strip parameters and strip array memory
     * - :c:func:`TIFFSetWarningHandler`
       - set warning handler function
     * - :c:func:`TIFFSetWarningHandlerExt`